TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/migrating-from-v2/migrate-using-migration-tool/establish-new-session.md

 {{< /tabs/container >}}

-The Things Network community members can freely migrate their gateways from The Things Network {{% ttnv2 %}} to {{% tts %}} Community Edition, while still providing uplink and downlink coverage to The Things Network {{% ttnv2 %}}.
 Even if you manage to get your end device traffic routed to {{% tts %}} by Packet Broker, we recommend to migrate your gateways as soon as possible.